Thomas O. Enders: U.S. Ambassador to Spain, 1983–1986

-If all this were not enough, he was once again dealing with a "loyalty" issue.
 Several months earlier Shultz had advised Enders that the President had expressed concerns about his support of U. S. foreign policy, and Shultz sought to allay his concerns.
 This time, however, the source was not the hard liners, but Mrs. Reagan.
 As a result, Enders made at least two trips to Washington for White House meetings.
 But they had not put the matter to rest.
 During the President's stay in Madrid, Enders met privately with him and left believing that the matter had been resolved.

-Substantively the visit cleared the air on several bi-lateral issues, including Spains's insistence that as part of the price for Spain remaining in NATO would be giving up our Madrid Air Force Base, although the operational units could be moved elsewhere in the country.
-King Juan Carlos' gala State Dinner for the President at the Oriente Palace was a warm and friendly event that left all participants with a positive feeling.
+Substantively the visit cleared the air on several bi-lateral issues, including Spain's insistence that as part of the price for Spain remaining in NATO would be giving up the U.S. Air Force's Madrid Air Force Base, although the operational units could be moved elsewhere in the country.

 The question of Enders' loyalty resurfaced a few months later and was a continuing distraction to Shultz.
-He finally advised Enders that while he had full faith in his loyal service, it seemed inevitable that he would have to leave, offering another appointment, perhaps Australia.
-In late 1985 the NSC staff contacted the Embassy to report that Mrs. Reagan's office had request that McFarland agree to see the Countess of Romanones, and inquired as to her background.
-Based on the Embassy's information, McFarland declined the honor.
+He finally advised Enders that while he had full faith in his service, it seemed inevitable that he would have to leave, offering another appointment, perhaps Australia.
+In late 1985 the NSC staff contacted the embassy to report that Mrs. Reagan's office had request that McFarland agree to see the Countess of Romanones and inquired as to her background.
+Based on the embassy's information, McFarland declined the honor.
 A second, more pointed request caused him to agree to see her.
 Her purpose, it turned out, was to ask McFarland to put her name forward as a replacement for Enders.

-These events triggered an inquiry which revealed that for the past several years the Countess had been paying a columnist at ABC, the leading Madrid right-wing newspaper, to write articles highlighting Enders' good relations with the Gonzalez government and implying that he did not support the administration's foreign policy.
-These articles were clipped and, with translations, forwarded to friends of the Countess in New York who then passed them to Mrs. Reagan's office.
+These events triggered an inquiry which revealed that for the past several years the countess had been paying a columnist at ABC, the leading Madrid right-wing newspaper, to write articles highlighting Enders' good relations with the Gonzalez government and implying that he did not support the administration's foreign policy.
+These articles were clipped and, with translations, forwarded to friends of the countess in New York who then passed them to Mrs. Reagan's office.
 While the Countess was never considered for the post to which she aspired, her efforts contributed greatly to his replacement in July 1986.